 UAMS Health is the first neurosurgery center in the state to use the BrainPath Technology.
 This cutting-edge technology uses advanced imaging of the brain and a computerized brain navigation system, which allows surgeons to navigate the brain with amazing clarity.

 UAMS is also the first neurosurgery program in Arkansas with BrightMatterTM, a surgical planning software for brain surgery.
 The software helps brain surgeons protect important parts of the brain that control functions like the senses, movement, language and memory through planning and interaction with real-time navigation systems during surgery.
 As a result, surgeons may be able to operate on tumors in parts of the brain previously considered inoperable, while still preserving important functions, maximizing the amount of tumor removed, and minimizing hospital length of stay.

-Advances in minimally invasive technology have also led UAMS to be the first center in the state to acquire the Gobus ExcelsiusGPS Spine Robot for minimally invasive surgery of the spine.
+Advances in minimally invasive technology have also led us to be the first center in the state to acquire the Gobus ExcelsiusGPS Spine Robot for minimally invasive surgery of the spine.

 Our neurosurgeons come from diverse backgrounds and have a range of expertise in a variety of subspecialties.
-Most have completed AGME accredited fellowships — training beyond medical school and residency — in their specific areas of expertise and all are board-certified or board eligible.
+Most have completed training beyond medical school and residency.
 Their subspecialties include:

 - General neurosurgery